-Literacy and Critical Inquiry (6 credits)

-ENG213 or COM207 or COM225 or COM230
+Literacy and Critical Inquiry (6 credits) ENG213 or COM207 or COM225 or COM230

-Mathematical Studies & Computer Studies (6 credits)
+Mathematical Studies & Computer Studies (9 credits)

-MAT142 or MAT150 or MAT151 or MAT152 or any approved college math or college algebra or pre-calculus course or any higher level mathematics courses for which college algebra is a prerequisite and CIS105 or BPC110.
+MAT142 or MAT150 or MAT151 or MAT152 and any approved college math or college algebra or pre-calculus course or any higher level mathematics courses for which college algebra is a prerequisite and CIS105 or BPC110 or equivalent.
+Note: Students are encouraged to meet with an advisor to determine appropriate courses.